 The right solution means the right medical infrastructure.
 The right medical infrastructure is how we help the health of the people in parks.
 Healthy people protecting, living in and visiting our parks is how we sustain them.

-This is about collaboration and partnerships, and working together with medical professionals, regulators, tourism operators and park management to define and uphold universal standards, best practice and protocol for managing medical in parks.
+This is about collaboration and partnerships, and working together with medical professionals, regulators, tourism operators and park management to define and uphold universal standards, best practice and protocols for managing medical in parks.

 By working together, we create medical infrastructure that is good for everyone – the parks and protected areas included.